Raspberry Pi AI HAT+

 - Fully integrated into the Raspberry Pi camera software stack

-- Compatible with Raspberry Pi HAT+ specifications
+- Compliant with Raspberry Pi HAT+ specifications

 About the AI HAT+